-2. Basis of Accounting
+2. Measurement Focus and Basis of Accounting

 The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 The Organization is accounted for as a governmental proprietary fund.
 Proprietary funds are accounted for on a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of these funds are included on the statement of net position.
+With this measurement focus, all assets, deferred inflows, liabilities, and deferred outflows associated with the operation of these funds are included on the statement of net position.
 Proprietary fund type operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total position.